-The percentage of the capital value of and prescribed for the purposes of the term “assessed value” in section 4 of the Act is 5%.
+The percentage of the capital value of land prescribed for the purposes of the term “assessed value” in section 4 of the Act is 5%.

 3A.
 Prescribed percentages under paragraph (b)(vii)(II) of the definition of “unimproved value” in section 4(1)